Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/forms.md

 ---
 title: Forms
-description: Forms gather information from users via inputs, such as text boxes, text areas, selects, checkboxes, and radio buttons.
+description: Forms allow users to enter data into an application, or to configure options.
 colors:
 - primary
 - success